dailystudio/tensorflow-lite-examples-android/tensorflow-litex/README.md

 ```

 ### createInferenceInfo()
 To create an instance of inference information of the use case.
-TensorFlow LiteX uses InferenceInfo and derived subclasses to describe the state of each inference in runtime, such as analysis time and real inference time, etc. The created inference information will be used repeatly across different inferences to track the updates.
+TensorFlow LiteX uses InferenceInfo and derived subclasses to describe the state of each inference in runtime, such as analysis time and real inference time, etc. The created inference information will be used repeatedly across different inferences to track the updates.

-There are pre-built inhertted class of InferenceInfo, like ImageInferenceInfo.
+There are pre-built inherited classes of InferenceInfo, like ImageInferenceInfo.
 It adds more information of the image used in inference.
 You need to create the right instance on demand,

 ```kotlin
 override fun createInferenceInfo(): ImageInferenceInfo {